 Check if a State party has made this declaration in the section ‘Declarations recognizing the competence of the Committee under articles 31 and 32’.

 Communications may be submitted by the victim of an alleged violation, or by another person with the written consent of the victim (no specific form is required).
 If the communication is submitted on behalf of a disappeared person, consent from that person is obviously not required.
 The authors of the communication must however explain why they consider that they have a legitimate interest to make the submission.

 Elements to take into account before submitting an individual complaint

 The Committee will only be able to register individual complaints that comply with a series of criteria (see a dmissibility criteria, art.
 31, para.
 2, of the ICCPED and rule 65, para.
-3 of the Rules of procedure):
+3 of the

 - The communication must not be anonymous.

 - The communication must not constitute an “abuse of the right of submission” (for example, it must not aim at sharing aggressive ideas against an institution or person), and it must not be incompatible with the provisions of the ICPPED (this means that the subject of the complaint must fall within the issues covered by the Convention).

 - The same matter (i.e. same author, same facts and same substantive rights) must not be in the process of being examined under another procedure of international investigation or settlement of the same nature (e.g., the Human Rights Committee; the Committee Against Torture, or regional human rights mechanisms such as the Inter-American Commission on Human Rights, the European Court of Human Rights, the African Commission on Human and Peoples’ Rights or the African Court on Human and Peoples’ Rights).
 This does